c4pt0r/pfs/agfs-shell2/README.md

 2. **Process composition**: How simple commands can be composed into complex operations
 3. **Pipeline execution**: How stdout of one process becomes stdin of the next
 4. **I/O Redirection**: Unix-style file redirection with `<`, `>`, and `>>`
+5. **Directory navigation**: Working directory concept with relative path resolution
+6. **Tab completion**: Interactive command and path completion using readline
-5. **AGFS Integration**: How to build applications using distributed/pluggable filesystems
+7. **AGFS Integration**: How to build applications using distributed/pluggable filesystems
-6. **Python implementation**: Pure Python implementation without subprocess module
+8. **Python implementation**: Pure Python implementation without subprocess module

 ### Key Design Decisions